-Additionally, the bill modifies existing liability provisions by clarifying the conditions under which a property owner is deemed responsible for hazardous substance releases.
-It introduces definitions for terms such as "written notice" and outlines the circumstances under which an owner may not be held liable.
-The bill also makes technical changes to ensure consistency and clarity in the language of the law.
+Additionally, the bill amends existing liability provisions by clarifying the conditions under which a property owner is deemed responsible for hazardous substance releases.
+It specifies that an owner is not liable if the hazardous substance is present solely due to migration from another property, and it outlines the circumstances under which a person can establish that they are not responsible for a release.
+The bill also makes technical changes to existing language for clarity and consistency.
 Overall, these updates aim to enhance transparency and accountability in property transactions involving hazardous substances.

 Statutes affected: